chrismo/talks/productivity/productivity.md

 ???

-The road to hell is paved with misguided compromises and shrug emoji.
+The road to hell is paved with short-sighted compromises.

 ---